sermons/decision/slides/slides.md

 to encounter another king in war,

 will not sit down first and deliberate<br>
-whether he is able with ten thousand <br>
+whether he is able with ten thousand

 to meet him who comes against him <br>
 with twenty thousand?